 - Make an appointment to meet with a teacher/the principal through reception.

 Any incident of escalated aggression, threatening behaviour and/or intimidation on school premises or towards a member of staff will not be tolerated.
-Unacceptable behaviour against staff may be noted when frustrations escalate into potential episodes of verbal and physical aggression, at this point the relevant authorities will be notified and sanctions put in place immediately.
+Unacceptable behaviour against staff may be noted when frustrations escalate into potential episodes of verbal and physical aggression, at this point the relevant authorities will be notified and sanctions put into place immediately.

 As the Board of Management is responsible for the Health & Safety of all staff and students, parents are requested not to approach or reprimand another person’s child on the school premises.